cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 {% highlight javascript %}
 variable "name" {}
 variable "token" {
   default = "xxxx-xxxxx-xxxx-xxxx-xxxx"
 }
 {% endhighlight %}
 *Code V*

-From the definition in *Code V*, if we run the Terraform code using `terraform apply`, Terraform will prompt us to enter a value for the `name` variable and wouldn’t do same for the second one, `token`.
+From the definition in *Code V*, if we run the Terraform code using `terraform plan` then `terraform apply`, Terraform will prompt us to enter a value for the `name` variable and wouldn’t do same for the second one, `token`.
 This is because, in the second declaration, we have provided a default value for the variable which is our Digital Ocean API token and as such, Terraform picks it from there.

 If we need to use this variable anywhere, we will have to invoke it like this `"${var.token}"`, so going back to *Code II*, we can modify the declaration to this format:
 {% highlight javascript %}
 provider "digitalocean" {
   token = "${var.token}"
 }
 {% endhighlight %}
 *Code VI*